-This satisfactory episode also brings to mind when Larry was so overprotective of his little sister (yet again from Jack) in season seven’s episode “Larry’s Sister.”
+This satisfactory “Three’s Company” episode also brings to mind when Larry was so overprotective of his little sister (yet again from Jack) in season seven’s episode “Larry’s Sister.”

-Funny how it’s one “Three’s Company” episode and done when it comes to many of the characters’ siblings: One episode with Janet’s sister, one with Larry’s sister, one with Terri’s sister (Samantha in season six’s “Terri Makes Her Move”), one with Jack’s brother (Lee in season four’s “Lee Ain’t Heavy, He’s My Brother” — not to be confused with Jack’s, um, twin brother Austin from Texas, of course!).
-At least Ralph’s brother Bart not only appeared in an episode, he was still referenced in several others.
+It’s funny how it’s one-and-done when it comes to many of the show’s characters’ siblings: One episode with Janet’s sister, one with Larry’s sister, one with Terri’s sister (Samantha in season six’s “Terri Makes Her Move”), one with Jack’s brother (Lee in season four’s “Lee Ain’t Heavy, He’s My Brother” — not to be confused with Jack’s twin brother Austin from Texas, of course!).
+At least Ralph’s brother Bart Furley (Hamilton Camp) appeared in one episode AND was still referenced in several others!

 #15: “An Anniversary Surprise”

 Farewell to the Ropers.
-A nice send-off featuring a misunderstanding that makes the trio (and Mrs. Roper) think he’s leaving Helen for another women (actually his real estate agent who helped him sell the building).
+A nice send-off featuring a misunderstanding that makes the trio (and Mrs. Roper) believe that Stanley’s leaving Helen for another woman (she’s actually a real estate agent helping him sell the building).

 #14: “The Catered Affair”

-Jack catering Chrissy’s work event doesn’t turn out so well when Mr. Penrose (president of the company) keeps making passes at her.
+Jack catering Chrissy’s work event doesn’t turn out so well when Mr. Penrose (president of the company, played by Macon McCalman) keeps making passes at her.

-Another change in scenery away from the trio’s apartment adds some extra freshness to this “Three’s Company” episode…and that’s not including the chilled shrimp Mrs. Penrose is endlessly in search of.
+The change in scenery away from the trio’s apartment adds some extra freshness to this “Three’s Company” episode…and that’s not including the chilled, fresh shrimp Mrs. Penrose is endlessly in search of!

 #13: “Triangle Troubles”

-“You what?!?” – Jack after discovering that his date lives with 2 male roommates
+“You WHAT?!?” – A disgusted Jack after discovering that his date lives with 2 male roommates.

-The tables are amusingly turned in this “Three’s Company” episode: Have Jack date a woman who’s secretly living with 2 male roommates.
+The tables are amusingly turned in this “Three’s Company” episode: Jack dates a woman (played by Barrie Youngfellow) who is secretly living with 2 male roommates.

-This fun episode also features the hilarious, memorable visual of Jack holding and kissing his girlfriend Debbie’s hands…and also realizing he’s somehow holding three hands (one of them being Janet’s, from behind the couch).
+This fun episode also features the unforgettable visual of Jack holding and kissing his girlfriend Debbie’s hands…and also realizing he’s somehow holding three hands (one of them being Janet’s, who’s hiding behind the couch).

 #12: “Jack Moves Out”

-“I think your trap’s caught a booby.” – Chrissy to Janet’s pots-on-a-string booby trap
+“I think your trap’s caught a booby.” – Chrissy referring to Janet’s makeshift booby trap (made of kitchen pots tied together).

 “Three’s Company” episodes used and re-used actors so well.
 In this memorable episode, Larry’s boss Mr. Layton is played by Jordan Charney, who ends up playing Jack’s boss Mr. Angelino in later episodes.